s3785794/Assignment/README.md

 			</header>

 				<section>
-					<h3>•	What is your interest in IT?
+					<h3>What is your interest in IT?
 When did your interest in IT start?
 Was there a particular event or person that sparked your interest?
 Outline your IT experience (if any). </h3>
 					<p>When I was little, I was always interested in the use of a computer and using certain programs to create things.
 But I have never thought of doing IT as a possible future career.
 					In high school from year 8 to 10, I have taken game design and web developer as my electives.
 However, my interest to study IT was because of a different reason.
           In 2017, I was introduced to the game called “Overwatch” by my brother.
 The funny thing was that I never really like online gaming because of the negative attitude I’ve experienced